 The Ultimate Guide for Managing Church Volunteers

-It’s no secret.
-Volunteers play a critical role in a growing church.
+It’s no secret that volunteers play a critical role in a growing church.
 You’ll never have enough staff to fulfill your ministry vision on your own.
-If you do, your vision might be too small.
-Of course, it takes time to recruit, empower, and celebrate volunteers and help them flourish in their roles.
+And if you do, your vision might be too small.
+Of course, it takes time to recruit, empower, and celebrate church volunteers while also helping them to flourish in their roles.

 Increasing involvement is one of the most important things you can do for your church.
-Growing churches almost always have a real spirit of volunteerism.
-People are excited to jump in and donate their time, talents, and resources to help others mature.
-If you want to grow your church, you’ll pour effort into growing a strong volunteer ministry.
+Growing churches almost always have a real spirit of volunteerism where people are excited to jump in and donate their time, talents, and resources.
+If you want to grow your church, you’ll also need to grow a strong volunteer ministry.

 In this post, we’ll address: